-- Be age 65 and over, or age 21 and over and blind or physically disabled
+1. Be age 65 and over, or age 21 and over and blind or have a physical disability.

-- Have medical needs that would require institutional care in a nursing facility at the Intermediate Level, if there were no waiver services.
+3. Have functional needs that would require institutional care in a nursing facility at the Intermediate Level.
 Applicants classified as skilled care patients are not eligible for Living Choices.

 1. The individual is unable to perform either of the following:

 (A) At least one of the three activities of daily living (ADL) of transferring/locomotion, eating or toileting without extensive assistance from or total dependence upon another person; or

 (B) At least two of the three activities of daily living (ADL) of transferring/locomotion, eating or toileting without limited assistance from another person; or,

 2. Medical assessment results in a score of three or more on cognitive performance scale; or

 3. Medical assessment results in Changes in Health, End-stage disease, Signs and Symptoms (CHESS) score of three or more.

 NOTE: Definitions related to the Nursing Home Admission Criteria are available from the Division of Aging & Adult Services or the Division of Medical Services' Office of Long Term Care upon request